 Start to identify the different segments among your existing customers by looking for groups with similar characteristics.
 Consumers are often segmented by age, gender or income.
 Business customers can be broken down into different industries or by size.
 In practice, location is often a key factor, whether you are targeting local customers or looking for export opportunities.

 Segmenting your market should enable you to identify the similarities between your different customer groups - and the differences.
-You will be able to more clearly understand what aspects of your offer appeal to each of the groups and adapt your product or service to more closely match their requirements.
+It will make it easier to understand what aspects of your offer appeal to each of the groups and adapt your product or service to more closely match their requirements.

-This might mean modifying your product - or working on delivery, service, reliability or some other need that is important to that market segment.
-It might also mean adjusting the way you market your offer - so you change your pricing policy or use distribution channels that reach your target customers more effectively.
+This might mean modifying your product - or working on delivery, service, reliability or some other factor that is important to that market segment.
+It might also mean adjusting the way you market your offer - so you change your pricing policy or use a different distribution channel that reaches your target customers more effectively.
 You should also adapt your promotional messages to the different customer segments.

 Finding and evaluating customers